Contract Management’s Role in Business Continuity Planning

 Your contracts are stored online

-In order to ensure you can find and access your contracts under any circumstances, online storage is a must.
+In order to ensure you can find and access your contracts under any circumstances, an online contract repository is a must.
 Even if your contracts are meticulously managed and organized, but they’re housed in a physical location in paper form, there’s no guarantee they’ll always be accessible.

 Storing your organization’s contracts online means that no matter your physical location, you and others responsible for managing agreements will be able to maintain visibility of important contract details, such as approaching dates and deadlines, deliverables, and key clauses.
 This access and insight prevents your team from scrambling to find answers to inquiries about the status of specific agreements or missing opportunities to take critical contract-related actions.